 Cumulatively, the 1995 plan established a vision for "a small, rural, greenbelt town, located off the beaten path."
-Twenty years later, many of the planning and transportation issues facing Powell remain relevant, and warrant a reconsideration of goals and strategies in light of current conditions and trends.
+Twenty years later, this plan has withstood the test of time as many of the planning and transportation issues facing Powell remain relevant, and warrant a reconsideration of goals and strategies in light of current conditions and trends.